 To accomplish this initiative OSPD will utilize the expanded data from clerks authorized in HB 585 (2014) and SB 2314 (2016) and assist local defenders in better collecting data in their offices.
 In the child welfare arena, we are utilizing data from Department of Child Protection Services.
 We are working with the AOC to gain access to MYCIDS data.
 Further development of this statutorily authorized program is hampered by the limited access to this data source.
 OSPD will be seeking legislative directive if necessary.
-OSPD has utilized volunteer and contract data analysis services.
-This function must become a staff position soon.
+OSPD has utilized volunteer and contract data analysis services including a VISTA in 2022.
+This position will become a regular staff position in 2023.